Last update 08 May 2025

 Introduction

-This receptor is controlled by G proteins.
+Inward rectifier potassium channel that forms the pore of ATP-sensitive potassium channels (KATP), regulating potassium permeability as a function of cytoplasmic ATP and ADP concentrations in many different cells (PubMed:29286281, PubMed:34815345).
 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium.
 Can be blocked by extracellular barium (By similarity).
-Subunit of ATP-sensitive potassium channels (KATP).
+In pancreatic cells, it forms KATP channels with ABCC8/SUR1 (PubMed:29286281, PubMed:34815345).
 Can form cardiac and smooth muscle-type KATP channels with ABCC9.
-KCNJ11 forms the channel pore while ABCC9 is required for activation and regulation.

 Analysis